gbmhunter/blog/content/programming/version-control-systems/git/converting-mercurial-repos-to-git/index.md

 Here is my favourite method, assuming you are using Linux (I was running Ubuntu).
 If you are not running Linux, I seriously recommend running it on a virtual machine just because it is easier to manipulate repositories that way.

-Firstly, download the hggit plugin for Mercurial.
-Don't get this confused with the githg plugin (which has similar, but different, functionality).
+Firstly, download the `hggit` plugin for Mercurial.
+Don't get this confused with the `githg` plugin (which has similar, but different, functionality).

 ```sh
 $ sudo aptitude install mercurial-git
 ```

-Now, you have to add a few lines to your global Mercurial config file (~./.hgrc) so that Mercurial will load the hggit plugin next time you use it.
+Now, you have to add a few lines to your global Mercurial config file (`~/.hgrc`) so that Mercurial will load the `hggit` plugin next time you use it.

 ```text
 [extensions]
 hggit =
 ```

-Now, navigate to the root directory of your Mercurial repo that you wish to convert, and run the following command, which adds a "Master" branch to the repo, so that it is Git-compatible.
+Now, navigate to the root directory of your Mercurial repo that you wish to convert, and run the following command, which adds a `master` branch to the repo, so that it is Git-compatible.

 ```sh
 $ hg bookmark -r default master